NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/tutorial.md

 To view and edit the requirements in your project in a tabular form, select the _list_ button on the left of the dashboard.
 More information on this view is available [here](./examples/table.md)

-## Other buttons
+## Exporting/Importing requirements

-Import and export buttons are available for saving your requirements or importing requirements written by other users in FRET.
-This quick tutorial can be accessed by clicking on the question mark button.
+Export and import buttons are available for saving/exporting your requirements or importing requirements written by other users in FRET.

+More information on how to export is available [here](./export&import/export.md).
+More information on how to import is available [here](./export&import/import.md).

 [Back to FRET home page](../../userManual.md)